Mausy5043/python-nut3/BUILDING.md

 -   Stable/production versions are identified by even-numbered MINOR versions.
 -   MAJOR versions increase only when significant changes are made.

+The following is documented here so I don't have to remember ;-)

-## Building the package for testing
+## Building the package for testing (OWNERS ONLY)

 To test changes the package may be built and uploaded to [test.pypi.org](https://test.pypi.org) Preferably changes are done on a separate branch.